 |IS 4360||Cultural Diversity and American Society (DICO) (INCO)||3|

 |IS 1111||The First Year Seminar: Critical Thinking and the Nature of Inquiry||3|

 |CTDI||Creative Thought Directions||6|

 |GACO||Global Awareness Connection||3|

-PE 3000 requires a minimum cumulative grade point average of 2.50.
-PE 4000 requires a minimum grade of C in PE 3000 and a minimum cumulative grade point average of 2.60.
-PEHE 4710 and PEHE 4720 require a minimum grade of C in PE 4000 and a 2.70 minimum cumulative grade point average.
+PE 3020 requires a minimum cumulative grade point average of 2.50.
+PE 4040 requires a minimum grade of C in PE 3020 and a minimum cumulative grade point average of 2.60.
+PEHE 4710 and PEHE 4720 require a minimum grade of C in PE 4040 and a minimum cumulative grade point average of 2.70.

 *All course information is from the 2014-2015 Catalog.